 Cruises over major holidays and the summer will see the highest prices Disney charges, because this is when families want to go on vacation and that drives up demand.

-If you can go on a cruise in January, September, October or early November, you can find some excellent prices.
+If you can go on a cruise in January, September, October or early November, you can find some excellent prices that might make the price justifiable.

-If you happen to be on a Disney Cruise, rebooking onboard means you will get a 10% discount on the cruise you book.
+If you happen to be on a Disney Cruise and are itching to book your next sailing, rebooking onboard means you will get a 10% discount on the cruise you book.